Last updated on October 4th, 2025 at 12:08 pm

 Hadaba and Um El Sidd

-But there are also luxury hotels in this area on the beach or close to the beach, as much of Hadaba is built up on a cliff that overlooks the red sea.
-There are some stunning small bays with a little beach and amazing views of the cliffs with villa’s perched above.
+But there are also luxury hotels in this area on the beach or close to the beach, as much of Hadaba is built up on a cliff that overlooks the Red Sea.

 Tower Bay is worth a visit just to see the view of the cliff and to enjoy a quieter beach alternative to Naama Bay.